 Fastly's Real-Time Log Streaming feature can send log files to SFTP, a secure file transfer subsystem for the Secure Shell (SSH) protocol.
 Our SFTP endpoint supports both password-based authentication and SSH public-key authentication, with SSH public-key authentication being preferred.
-To learn more about SSH public-key authentication, or to learn how to generate public and private key pairs, see this guide.
+To learn more about SSH public-key authentication, or to learn how to generate public and private key pairs, see they-authentication, or to learn how to generate public and private key pairs, see they-authentication, or to learn how to